 - The largest-ever spaghetti serving filled a swimming pool.
 Buca di Beppo, a restaurant in California, made the largest spaghetti serving in March 2010.
 The serving was more than 13,000 pounds of pasta.
 That record was broken in 2015, according to the Guinness World Records, in Krakow, Poland, on 24 October 2015.
 That bowl of pasta weighed 17,417 pounds.

 - More than 1.3 million pounds of spaghetti were sold in grocery stores throughout the United States in 2000.

 - A hoax was pulled off by BBC on April Fools' Day in 1957 that spaghetti grew in trees.
-BBC made people believe that the flavor and the lengths of spaghetti could be affected by frost.
+BBC made people believe that the flavor and the length of spaghetti could be affected by frost.

-- There are 600 pasta shapes globally according to the International Pasta Organization.
+- There are 600 pasta shapes globally, according to the International Pasta Organization.

 How to Say Spaghetti In Other Languages